Nivedithamohanachandran/Unittesting_E-commerce/README.md

 python input.py #to test valid_login credentials and all other edgecases

-python cart.py #to test cart and check empty cart bugs
+python cartest.py #to test cart and check empty cart bugs

-python checkout.py #to test empty cart checkouts and various other checkout bugs
+python checkout.py #to test empty cart checkouts and various other checkout and missing details